aleszu/text-mining-course/README.md

 **Question 1:** What real-world text analysis projects stuck out to you as memorable?
 Why?
 What was harder to get your head around and why?

-**Question 2:** Choose one of the projects and write out some potential caveats, assumptions and/or problems faced with data collection, analysis or communication.
+**Question 2:** Choose one of the [projects presented](https://github.com/aleszu/text-mining-course/) and write out some potential caveats, assumptions and/or problems faced with data collection, analysis or communication.
 Share via the group chat.

 # Text analysis methods

-This section will introduce methods for tokenization, n-gram analysis and part-of-speech analysis.
+This section will introduce methods for tokenization, n-gram analysis and parts-of-speech analysis.
 We will then conduct a brief text analysis activity to isolate top words, top phrases and top parts of speech for a dataset.

 ## Tokenization